 What works in a commercial or office, can also be applied to your home theatre setup.
 Modern interior design at home often comes with an open plan layout.
 Especially if you don't have a separate room for your home theatre, the use of acoustic panels gives you more control over which sounds are absorbed, reverberated or bounced off hard surfaces.
 This way, we can get the very best performance out of your home theatre system, and bring the movie experience to your home.

 Making the popcorn is still up to you though!

 The lines of acoustic panels available to Vision allow us to manipulate a room's acoustics significantly, and they can tie in with any design.
-The selection of shapes, materials and colours is huge, and you can even choose to have your panels custom printed.
+Our suppliers have a large selection of shapes, materials and colours, and you can even choose to have your panels custom printed.
 Got a space that would benefit from an acoustic makeover?
 Get in touch with the team at Vision, and let's talk!

 All you need to do to get the ball rolling is call us or drop in to our showroom at 30 Portsmouth Drive, Dunedin.

 0800 508 538 / (03) 477 2898 firstname.lastname@example.org